inigomarquinez/lab-strapi/README.md

 cd strapi/strapi-server-prod && npm run develop
 cd next-app && npm run dev
 cd cms-service && npm run start:dev
+cd payloadcms/payloadcms-dev && npm run dev
+cd payloadcms/payloadcms-prod && npm run dev
+cd cms-service && npm run start:dev
 ```

 - The strapi admin for DEV will be available at http://localhost:1337/admin
 - The strapi admin for PROD will be available at http://localhost:1338/admin
+- The payloadcms admin for DEV will be available at http://localhost:2337/admin
+- The payloadcms admin for PROD will be available at http://localhost:2338/admin
 - The web app will be available at http://localhost:3000
 - The CMS service will be available at http://localhost:3001